cfengine/documentation/guide.markdown

 CFEngine is a configuration management system that provides a framework for automated management of IT infrastructure.

 CFEngine is decentralized and highly scalable.
 It is powered by autonomous agents that can continuously monitor, self-repair, and update or restore an entire IT system, with negligible impact on system resources or performance.
+Easter Egg.

 See Also: [Introduction and System Overview][Introduction and System Overview]